apankrat/notes/fast-case-folding/README.md

-In addition to finding the best spot for the zero-filled block, we can try and shuffle **all** blocks around and search for the most squishable combination.
+In addition to finding the best spot for the zero-filled block, we can try and shuffle **all** blocks around and look for the most squishable combination.

 I suspect that there is a better than O(n!) way to do it, but being the lazy optimizators that we are, we will just